blastbeatsandcode/piiper/README.md

 [Current documentation](https://github.com/open-learning-exchange/take-home/issues/66) until it gets added here verbosely.
 ___
-## Turn On Automatic USB tethering
+## :arrow_forward: Turn On Automatic USB tethering

 **You will want your RaspberryPi to be configured to automatically accept USB tethering.
 This will enable you to headlessly use your device.**